Tanalur: Transportation

 Tanalur village connects to other parts of India through Tirur town.
 National highway No.66 passes through Tirur and the northern stretch connects to Goa and Mumbai.
 The southern stretch connects to Cochin and Trivandrum.
-Highway No.966 goes to Palakkad and Coimbatore.
+Highway No.966 leads to Palakkad and Coimbatore.
 The nearest airport is at Kozhikode.
 The nearest major railway station is at Tirur, Tanur.
-And other mode of transport which is more reliable can be Kerala State Road Transport Corporation buses.
+Other mode of transport which is more reliable can be Kerala State Road Transport Corporation buses.